Skip to main content

 What to Focus On

-• A consumer is anyone who buys goods or services for personal/family use
+• A consumer buys goods or hires services for personal or family use.

 Common Mistakes to Avoid